Skin nonmelanocytic tumor

 • Benign dermal adnexal neoplasm of apocrine derivation

-• Associated with organoid nevus, nevus sebaceus of Jadassohn and syringocystadenoma papilliferum (SCAP)
+• May be associated with organoid nevus, nevus sebaceus of Jadassohn and syringocystadenoma papilliferum (SCAP)

-• Rarely occurs in nose, eyelid, leg, trunk, axilla, chest, external auditory meatus, cheek, vulva
+• Rarely occurs in the nose, eyelid, leg, trunk, axilla, chest, external auditory meatus, cheek, vulva

 Case reports